syspect-sec/VPS_deploy_wordpress/README.md

 ## Overview Description

-VPS Deploy WordPress is to quickly deploy a CentOS VPS as a web-server for a WordPres site.
+VPS Deploy WordPress is to quickly deploy a CentOS 7 VPS as a web-server for a WordPress site.
 Steps to configure the payload are listed below including detailed descriptions of each element of VPS Deploy WordPress.
 Security is the focus of VPS Deploy WordPress.
-VPS Deploy WordPress can automatically clone a GitHub repository that contains your WordPress site onto the server and run any additional scripts required to initialize your web-application.
-VPS Deploy WordPress will also modify the database install script and WordPress installation to change the URL from your development environment to the live site URL.
-You can also export the live site including any changes back to your local development environment to backup and maintain a development environment.
+VPS Deploy WordPress can automatically clone a GitHub repository that contains your WordPress site onto the server, install databases in MySQL, run any additional scripts required, and setup remote backups of the site changes and MySQL databases.
+VPS Deploy WordPress can also migrate your site's URL from your development environment to the live site URL, and back.
+You can also export the live site including any changes back to your local development environment to backup and maintain a feature testing development environment.

 ### Things you need to do:

-1. Setup a VPS server with SSH access for root
+1. Setup a Centos 7 VPS server with SSH access for root
-2. Configure settings for several files in the payloads directory
+2. Configure the 'serverdata' file in the root directory of VPS_deploy
 3. Deploy the payload **VPS_deploy -remotedeploy -p \<password\>**

 **WARNING - you need to securely store the critical information output in step 3**